-Q&A Reading Activity Preparation:
+Q&A ESL Activity Preparation:

 Before class, make sure you have an article prepared for the activity that suits your students’ reading ability.
 Newspaper articles about current events usually work very well in most situations.
 Make sure that it is long enough so that it can be divided into sections relatively easily.